7 Personality Traits Hiring Managers Look For In New Hires•

 “We have a lot of client-facing employees who need to understand our prospective and current clients’ “pain” areas – what problems they’re facing and how we can help them solve those problems,” explains Carli Kozik, Corporate Recruiter at BizLibrary, a provider of employee training and learning solutions.
 “How can we accomplish this if an employee isn’t eager to learn about those companies?”

-The actual capacity to learn is also crucial, says Sacha Ferrandi, Founder and Director of HR of Source Capital Funding, Inc., as “for most companies, beyond the basic requirements for a role, there are a lot of industry specific skills that many people may not have or been exposed to”.
+The actual capacity to learn is also crucial, says Sacha Ferrandi, Founder and Director of HR of Source Capital Funding, Inc. and Texas Hard Money, as “for most companies, beyond the basic requirements for a role, there are a lot of industry specific skills that many people may not have or been exposed to”.
 It’s okay for a candidate to have a lack of industry knowledge, as long as “the candidate demonstrates that he or she has the ability to quickly grasp new concepts.”

 The proof is in the numbers.